cabforum/smime/SBR.md

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values, in which case the CA SHALL follow its CPS.

 #### 3.2.2.3  CAA Records
 This version of the S/MIME Baseline Requirements does not require the CA to check for CAA records.
-The CAA property tags for issue, issuewild, and iodef as specified in RFC 8659 are not recognized for S/MIME issuance.
+The CAA property tags for issue, issuewild, and iodef as specified in RFC 8659 are not recognized for the issuance of S/MIME Certificates.

 ### 3.2.3  Authentication of individual identity
 If an Applicant subject to this Section 3.2.3 is a natural person, then the CA SHALL verify the Applicant's name, Applicant's address, and the authenticity of the certificate request.